codebeer/codebeer.github.io/_drafts/2015-01-26-I-Built-a-Steam-Box.md

 ## Comments on Parts (A Year After)

-+ **CPU :** The i5-4670K has been replaced by the i5-4690K and is still highly reccomened.
++ **CPU :** The i5-4670K has been replaced by the i5-4690K and is still highly recommended.
 + **Graphics :** The GTX770 was widely accepted as one of the best purchases for 2013.
 I'm super impressed by my (cheaper) Gigabyte version.
 I would now look into the 780's etc. I was also conscience of long term running costs, and opted not to SLI two cards.
 I can't help but feel like the large 4GB on board DDR5 Ram makes the build.
 The name of the game is localized caching.
 Put as much as possible on the GPU, then its local RAM, THEN the normal RAM, THEN hopefully rarely the SSD.
-+ **RAM :** Even though the Graphics Card has 4GB onbaord (which is insane) I would encorage you to future proof and go for the 2x8GB sticks rather than 2x4GB just because the mother board only suppers two sticks.
++ **RAM :** Even though the Graphics Card has 4GB onboard (which is insane) I would encourage you to future proof and go for the 2x8GB sticks rather than 2x4GB just because the motherboard only supports two sticks.
 + **Motherboard :** I didn't buy this board with the explicit intention to use the on-board WiFi - however I never ended up plugging in a hard line at all!
-The WiFi recpetion is awesome and I happily game online with others wirelessly with no lag and the router in another room.
+The WiFi reception is awesome and I happily game online with others wirelessly with no lag and the router in another room.
 Technology man!
-I can't beleive they get so much on a tiny board.
+I can't believe they get so much on a tiny board.

+---

+## The TV

+I've made an [accompanying post][tvpost] all about the TV tech because it got a bit out of hand!
+Make sure you read it before you buy anything!

+---

-## An Irrelevant Foreword on Agile Development & COmmunity Involvemewnt.
+## An Irrelevant Foreword on Agile Development & Community Involvement.

-Valve are known for keeping their cards close to their chest with a "It'l be ready when It's ready" attitude which I (as a developer) secretly admire.
+Valve are known for keeping their cards close to their chest with a "It'll be ready when It's ready" attitude which I (as a developer) secretly admire.

-For things like Half Life 3, I'm happy waiting, depsite the flux of hype and rumour.
+I'm happy waiting for things, despite the flux of hype and rumours.

-When Valve made the decission to open the conversation about their transition into the living room with the Steam Universe community - I thought it was a great move.
+When Valve made the decision to open the conversation about their transition into the living room with the Steam Universe community - I thought it was a great move.
 Get the end user involved in a high risk venture early- and they did, going as far as to send out real beta hardware to user's homes.

 As a developer working exclusively in agile environments, I'm all for customer input and frequent small iterations.
 I believe Valve were instrumental in this area when it came to customer marketplace interfaces - especially with the launch of Steam Greenlight - where potential customers vote on which indie games in their alpha stages should be completed and published to the store.

-If you're interested in this sort of discussion, I reccomended you listen to this early podcast from @Outware (are Apps a product or Service?) starring the very bright Lucia, who had recently completed a thesis surrounding the themes of the marketing process in agile software development.
+If you're interested in this sort of discussion, I recommend you listen to this early podcast from @Outware (are Apps a product or Service?) starring the very bright Lucia, who had recently completed a thesis surrounding the themes of the marketing processes in agile software development.

 ## In Retrospect

-Anyway, I decided to build a SteamBox myself in Janurary of 2014 and not risk waiting months for retail Steam Boxes.
-A year has passed and there has been very little movement of retail availabiulity and I'm still unable to buy a steam controller - nor have I decided to install the SteamOS because so little targets it as a platform - something us onlookers feared would be a death mark for this movement.
+Anyway, I decided to build a SteamBox myself in January of 2014 and not risk waiting months for retail Steam Boxes.
+A year has passed and there has been very little movement of retail availability and I'm still unable to buy a steam controller - nor have I decided to install the SteamOS because so little targets it as a platform - something us onlookers feared would be a death mark for this movement.

-Developers won't target a platofrm that doesn't have suers and users wont use a platform that nobody has developed anything for.
+Developers won't target a platform that doesn't have users and users won't use a platform that nobody has developed anything for.

+---

 ## The Build

 After a year, I'm still running new releases on full settings, such as Far Cry 4 or Dragon Age Origins.
 Initially I ran BioShock Infinite, Far Cry 3, Witcher 2 etc on full settings.
 No hiccups.
 Looked great, ran silently.

-You could get all the hardware quite a bit cheaper now thanks to technologies constrnatly degrading value.
+You could get all the hardware quite a bit cheaper now thanks to technologies constantly degrading value.
 Also in Australia prices are always higher.

 ## The Lounge Room : Before